Riders in the Sky (band): Tumbleweed Theater (1983–1988)

-In late 1982, the Riders were approached by Steve Arwood and Randy Hale to host a television show on The Nashville Network (which had not begun broadcasting yet) called Tumbleweed Theater.
-The premise of the show was that their 90-minute program would show heavily edited public domain "B-Westerns" of the 1930s and 40s with Riders In The Sky performing skits and songs before, in between, and after the films.
+In late 1982, the Riders were approached by Steve Arwood and Randy Hale to host a television show on the Nashville Network (which had not begun broadcasting yet) called Tumbleweed Theater.
+The premise of the show was that their 90-minute program would show heavily edited public domain "B-Westerns" of the 1930s and '40s with Riders in the Sky performing skits and songs before, in between, and after the films.
 After screening the movie that would be featured in the episode, Arwood and Fred LaBour wrote the sketches that played between the films, with many of the skits carrying over to the Riders' live shows and albums.
 Tumbleweed Theater premiered March 12, 1983, and continued for five seasons overall, the last two consisting of repackaged skits and songs.

-Sweet Dreams & Wild Horses (1985)
+Sweet Dreams and Wild Horses (1985)

 In 1985, the Riders made their Hollywood debut when the trio landed parts in Sweet Dreams, a biographical film about the life of Patsy Cline.
-The band played The Jordanaires, although in the film they are never mentioned by name.
-After filming their part for Sweet Dreams, the Riders appeared as themselves in the made-for-television Kenny Rogers movie Wild Horses, where they performed their original compositions "Here Comes The Santa Fe" and "Blue Bonnet Lady" during a party scene.
+The band played the Jordanaires, although in the film they are never mentioned by name.
+After filming their part for Sweet Dreams, the Riders appeared as themselves in the made-for-television Kenny Rogers movie Wild Horses, where they performed their original compositions "Here Comes the Santa Fe" and "Blue Bonnet Lady" during a party scene.

 Riders Radio Theater (1988–1995)

-Beginning in 1988, Riders In The Sky were the stars of Riders Radio Theater, a weekly radio show written by Fred LaBour and Steve Arwood (now going by the stagename Texas Bix Bender) that was essentially the Tumbleweed Theater television show minus the "B-Western" films.
-The half-hour show was taped at the Tennessee Performing Arts Center in Nashville for the first year of episodes, but later moved to Cincinnati, Ohio beginning in 1989.
+Beginning in 1988, Riders in the Sky were the stars of Riders Radio Theater, a weekly radio show written by Fred LaBour and Steve Arwood (now going by the stage name Texas Bix Bender) that was essentially the Tumbleweed Theater television show minus the B-Western films.
+The half-hour show was taped at the Tennessee Performing Arts Center in Nashville for the first year of episodes, but later moved to Cincinnati, Ohio, beginning in 1989.
 The weekly show was canceled in 1995, but later came back as occasional specials beginning in 1998.

 1990–present

 CBS Children's show (1991)

-In 1990, CBS approached the Riders to do a Saturday morning television show that would later be described as "Pee-Wee's Playhouse meets the wild west".
-Only airing for one season (a total of 13 episodes) due to low ratings and weekly schedule changes, the show was written by George McGrath instead of the Riders themselves.
-Fred LaBour reflected on the show, saying "Everything we've had a hand in writing had been a success, we didn't have a hand in that, and it wasn't."
-The show premiered on September 14, 1991 as Riders In The Sky (although it has also been referred to as Saturday Mornings With Riders In The Sky).
+In 1990, CBS approached the Riders to do a Saturday-morning television show that would later be described as "Pee-Wee's Playhouse meets the Wild West".
+Only airing for one season (13 episodes) due to low ratings and weekly schedule changes, the show was written by George McGrath instead of the Riders themselves.
+Fred LaBour reflected on the show, saying, "Everything we've had a hand in writing had been a success, we didn't have a hand in that, and it wasn't."
+The show premiered on September 14, 1991, as Riders in the Sky (although it has also been referred to as Saturday Mornings with Riders in the Sky).